 Fewer costly patient no-shows

 Patient no-shows seriously block a practice’s revenue stream.
 A study by Health Management Technology determined that no-shows cost the US healthcare system $150 billion annually and cost the average doctor $200 per unused time slot.
-Whether or not a patient shows up, a medical practice still has to pay its workers and cover expenses such as rent and the use of equipment.
+Whether or not a patient shows up, a medical practice still has to pay its workers and cover expenses such as rent and use of equipment.

 By delivering remote care to patients wherever they are, providers can not only reduce their no-show expenses but can even increase their revenue, as it’s more convenient for a patient to see a physician virtually.
-At the same time, providers can fill no-show appointments at the last minute by keeping a waitlist for same-day visits.
+At the same time, providers can fill no-show appointments at the last minute by keeping a waitlist for same-day remote visits.

-Getting reimbursed for telehealth services
+Reimbursement for telehealth services

-Medicare reimburses telehealth services at the same rate as the comparable in-person services based on the current Medicare physician fee schedule.
+Medicare reimburses telehealth services at the same rate as comparable in-person services based on the current Medicare physician fee schedule.

 Specialists at distant sites that can get paid for covered telehealth services (subject to state law) include doctors, physicians’ assistants, nurses, nurse midwives, certified nurse anesthetists, clinical psychologists and social workers, nutrition specialists, and registered dietitians.